MicrosoftDocs/power-automate-docs/articles/transparency-note-copilot.md

 Copilot can render flows and edit flows in a limited manner at this time.
 It supports only a subset of connectors available on the platform.
 It also isn't equipped to help with fixing flow errors currently.
 You're made aware of this limitation throughout the experience.
 We'll attempt to keep you from landing in a faulty state that causes data crashes or loss, as our support is limited.
 We'll block you from using the feature when there's a possibility it might break or corrupt your data.

-If you want to turn off Copilot within your organization, ask your Power Platform admin to turn off the feature using a PowerShell script.
+If you want to turn off Copilot within your organization, ask your Power Platform admin to turn off the feature.
+They will contact Microsoft support to do this.

 ## What operational factors and settings allow for effective and responsible use of the system?